RyanClementsHax/notes/cloud/aws/ec2.md

 - memory optimized
 - storage optimized

+## EFS (Elastic File Share)
+- the aws cloud offering for a file share

 ## EBS (Elastic Block Storage)
 - disk
+- only one ebs volume to one ec2 instance
 - an option for higher IOPS performance
 - root volume created by default
   - deleted when instance terminated by default